Themes in detail

 Engineering Geology and managing natural and man-made geohazards through identification, monitoring, modelling, prevention, mitigation, and adaptation.

-Focus on landslides, earthquakes, volcanoes, and tsunamis, karst subsidence, droughts, erosion, and flooding.
+Focus on landslides, earthquakes, volcanoes, tsunamis, karst subsidence, droughts, erosion, and flooding.

 Special attention to cascading multi-hazards.